 Diversity and Inclusion in Database Conference Venues

 The Data Management community is committed to the promotion of diversity and inclusion in all aspects of our professional activities.
 We celebrate the diversity in our community and welcome everyone regardless of age, gender identity, race, ethnicity, socioeconomic background, country of origin, religion, sexual orientation, physical ability, education, and work experience.
-We also welcome people and opinions of all political persuasions, as long as they abide by the ACM policy against harassment.
+We also welcome people and opinions of all political persuasions, as long as they abide by the IEEE code of ethics.
 Our initiative coordinates D&I efforts across the data management community and includes this year’s D&I chairs of SIGMOD, VLDB, SoCC, and ICDE.

 For more information, please refer to https://dbdni.github.io/